telerik/kendo-ui-core/docs/AngularJS/notes-on-ng-repeat.md

 ---
-title: ng-repeat, ng-if and ng-bind integration
+title: Other Directives Support
+page_title: Other Directives Support
+description: "Learn more about the `ng-repeat`, `ng-if`, `ng-bind` directives supported by Kendo UI controls in AngularJS."
+position: 6
 ---

-{% raw %}

-# `ng-repeat`, `ng-if` and `ng-bind` Support
+# Other Directives Support

-Prior to the Q2 2015 release, the Kendo UI widgets which were instantiated over existing markup **partially supported `ng-repeat`** and other DOM manipulation directives in the markup.
-Subsequent changes to the markup caused by those directives were not handled correctly, though.
+Prior to Kendo UI Q2 2015 release, the widgets which were instantiated over existing markup partially supported `ng-repeat`, `ng-if`, `ng-bind`, and other DOM manipulation directives in the markup.
+Subsequent changes to the markup, caused by those directives, were not handled correctly though.

+## Overview

-The widgets who exhibited that behavior were the *tabstrip*, *panelbar*, *menu*, *treeview* and several mobile widgets.
+The widgets who exhibited that behavior were the `tabstrip`, `panelbar`, `menu`, `treeview` and several mobile widgets.
 The support of that behavior was accidental and not intentional, due to the directives instantiating the widgets in a `$timeout` (`setTimeout`) wrap.

-The timeout initialization caused several other issues, though.
-The widget instances were not accessible in a reliable manner; each widget instantiation required several additional `$scope.digest` cycles to be executed.
+The timeout initialization caused several other issues as well.
+The widget instances were not accessible in a reliable manner.
+Each widget instantiation required several additional `$scope.digest` cycles to be executed.
 Performance was negatively affected and the widget initialization was visible to the end user in certain scenarios.
-The [change from June 17th](https://github.com/telerik/kendo-ui-core/commit/0a4912ea9c14b2924d9914a5108ae2c2f636e4ed) removed the timeout implementation, effectively breaking the accidental `ng-repeat` support in later releases.
+The [change from June 17](https://github.com/telerik/kendo-ui-core/commit/0a4912ea9c14b2924d9914a5108ae2c2f636e4ed) removed the timeout implementation, effectively breaking the accidental `ng-repeat` support in later releases.

 ## Suggested Approach

-The recommended means to achieve dynamic content generation for the listed widgets is through the `dataSource` configuration option.
+The recommended approach to achieve dynamic content generation for the listed widgets is through the `dataSource` configuration option.

-### TreeView With DataSource in AngularJS
+###### Example - TreeView with `DataSource` in AngularJS

 ```html
 <div ng-app="app" ng-controller="MyCtrl">